 - What is FastTrack for Azure?

-FastTrack for Azure is a customer success program that helps with rapid and effective design and deployment of cloud solutions.
-It includes tailored guidance from Azure engineers to provide proven practices and architectural guidance.
+FastTrack for Azure is a technical enablement program for organizations with cloud projects that enables the rapid, effective design, and deployment of Azure solutions in the cloud.
+It includes tailored guidance from Azure engineers that leverages proven practices and architectural guides.

 - How does FastTrack for Azure work?

 First, you nominate a qualified customer for consideration.
 If they are accepted into the program, you both work together with a FastTrack for Azure program manager to identify stakeholders, validate the customer’s vision, establish goals and requirements, and evaluate the architectural needs of the customer’s Azure solution.
 After qualifying the project, Azure engineers join the project to assist in the progression of the engagement from solution enablement through deployment.

 - Where is FastTrack for Azure available?